Why George Washington was nearly impossible to kill

-Despite having two horses shot out from under him, history would have been much different if George Washington was born a 90-pound weakling.
+History would have been much different if George Washington was born a 90-pound weakling.
 As it was, he was an abnormally large man, especially for the American Colonies.
-At 6’2″ and weighing more than 200 pounds, he was literally and figuratively a giant of a man.
+At 6'2" and weighing more than 200 pounds, he was literally and figuratively a giant of a man.
 This might be why nine diseases, Indian snipers, and British cannon shot all failed to take the big man down.

 It's not just that the man was fearless in battle (even though he really was).
 Washington suffered from a number of otherwise debilitating, painful ailments and diseases throughout his life that would have taken a lesser man down — but not the man who founded the most powerful country ever to grace the Earth.